 Girls, gender-expansive youth, and young women face incredible opportunities and challenges as they grow.
 They’re full of questions about who they are, who they will become, and how they’re changing.

-Here at the Institute for Girls’ Development, we are dedicated to empowering girls, young women, and their community through:
+Here at the Institute for Girls’ Development, we are dedicated to empowering girls, young women, and their communities through:

 • Hardiness Skills